Lord-Of-WuTang/teacherBot/README.md

 This demonstrates fundamental JavaScript string operations including:

-- String interpolation with template literal
+- String interpolation with template literals
 - Getting string length with the `.length` property
 - Accessing individual characters using bracket notation
 - Finding substring positions with `.indexOf()`